Journey-West/DeltaVision/README.md

 These would match because both the command part (`ls`) and the quoted text (`ls -la`) match.

-## 📦 Docker Deployment
+## 📦 Docker Deployment (Recommended)

-DeltaVision can be easily deployed using Docker, which replaces the need for the offline packaging.
+DeltaVision can be easily deployed using Docker, which is now the recommended approach for running the application.

 ### Using Docker Compose (Recommended)